mkillah/SPOextractor/README.md

 # SPOextractor
-This project is about extracting fact-like structures i.e., subject-predicate-object structures from the text corpus.
+This project is about extracting fact-like structures i.e., subject-predicate-object structures from the text corpus, using SpaCy.